XueFuzhao/OpenMoE/README.md

 ### Inference with Pytorch

-We provide a Colab [tutorial](https://colab.research.google.com/drive/1eIT1rtG7pORRQAYtQoMOAekUg7aZLDdn) explaining the environment setup and execution of PyTorch model inference.
-You can experiment with OpenMoE-8B-Chat on Colab.
+We provide a Colab [tutorial](https://colab.research.google.com/drive/1eIT1rtG7pORRQAYtQoMOAekUg7aZLDdn) demonstrating the jax checkpoint conversion and execution of PyTorch model inference.
+You can experiment with OpenMoE-8B-Chat on Colab directly by [this](https://colab.research.google.com/drive/1xIfIVafnlCP2XVICmRwkUFK3cwTJYjCY)(Note: both require Colab Pro).
 - Running OpenMoE-8B requires ~49GB of memory in float32 or ~23GB in bfloat16(float16 is not recommended because sometimes it will lead to performance degradation).
 It can be executed on a Colab `CPU High-RAM` runtime or an `A100-40GB` runtime, both of which require Colab Pro.
 - Runing the OpenMoE-34B requries ~89GB of memory in bfloat16 or ~180GB in float32.
 To perform inference on multiple devices/offloading model weights to RAM, please refer to the script [here](script/inference_on_multi_devices.py).